NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Some calculation is needed to get the above four numbers passed to ``-srcwin``.
-They represent the starting column and row of the crop, and its width and height (from left to right).
+They represent the starting column and row of the crop, and its width and height.
 The PAN image and the magnified mask hopefully have the same heights, though for a different image collection that height may not be 29072, so that will need to be adjusted for any specific dataset.
 The width of the magnified mask image should be 35280, and above we used 100 less than this value.

-The above flow was tested for WV-2, and for other sensors adjustments may be needed.
+Ths workflow was tested for WV-2, and for other sensors adjustments may be needed.

 The result of this command must be a mask image which has precisely the same dimensions as the PAN image, and the two must agree perfectly (with no offsets) if they are drawn on top of each other in ``stereo_gui`` in the ``View->Single window`` mode.

+.. _bathy_non_dg:

 Using non-Digital Globe images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~